MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 When a device that is domain joined creates a trust with Azure Active Directory, this scenario is referred to as a *Hybrid Azure Active Directory Join* scenario.
 Security settings management fully supports this scenario with the following requirements:

-- Azure Active Directory Connect (AAD Connect) must be synchronized to the tenant that is used from Microsoft Defender for Endpoint.
+- Azure Active Directory Connect (Azure AD Connect) must be synchronized to the tenant that is used from Microsoft Defender for Endpoint.
-- Hybrid Azure Active Directory Join must be configured in your environment (either through Federation or AAD Connect Sync).
+- Hybrid Azure Active Directory Join must be configured in your environment (either through Federation or Azure AD Connect Sync).
-- AAD Connect Sync must include the device objects *in scope* for synchronization with Azure Active Directory (when needed for join).
+- Azure AD Connect Sync must include the device objects *in scope* for synchronization with Azure Active Directory (when needed for join).
-- AAD Connect rules for sync [must be modified for Server 2012 R2](/microsoft-365/security/defender-endpoint/troubleshoot-security-config-mgt#instructions-for-applying-computer-join-rule-in-aad-connect) (when support for Server 2012 R2 is needed).
+- Azure AD Connect rules for sync [must be modified for Server 2012 R2](/microsoft-365/security/defender-endpoint/troubleshoot-security-config-mgt#instructions-for-applying-computer-join-rule-in-aad-connect) (when support for Server 2012 R2 is needed).
 - All devices must register in the Azure Active Directory of the tenant that hosts Microsoft Defender for Endpoint.
 Cross-tenant scenarios aren't supported.

+> [!NOTE]
+>
+> If a device is deleted (from either Azure AD or the on-premises Active Directory), or the device is shifted to a different organizational unit (OU) that isn’t synchronized by Azure AD Connect, the device's record is removed from Azure AD and the group membership is also removed.
+As a result, Intune policies no longer target the device.
+>
+> If the device was part of a dynamic Azure AD group, the policy targeting the device will be resolved within 48 hours.
+However, if the device was targeted as part of a static Azure AD group, administrators will need to go back and retarget the device.
+>
+> This is a known issue with Azure AD.

 ### Connectivity requirements